ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

   , errMsgSeverity   :: Severity
   } deriving Functor

-data MessageClass
+-- See "New API key points" for the rationale on why we introduced this.
+-- The class of the message (Is this a dump message?
+An info message?
+A diagnostic?) data MessageClass
   = MCOutput
   | ...    -- several other non-diagnostic message classifications
-  | MCDiagnostic Severity DiagReason
+  | MCDiagnostic Severity DiagnosticReason

 -- | A 'MessageClass' for always-fatal errors. mcDiagnosticError :: MessageClass mcDiagnosticError = MCDiagnostic SevError ErrorWithoutFlag

--- | Make a 'MessageClass' for a given 'DiagReason', without consulting the 'DynFlags'.
+-- | Make a 'MessageClass' for a given 'DiagnosticReason', without consulting the 'DynFlags'.
--- This will not respect -Werror or warning suppression and so is probably wrong -- for any warning. mkMCDiagnostic :: DiagReason -> MessageClass mkMCDiagnostic reason = MCDiagnostic (defaultReasonSeverity reason) reason
+-- This will not respect -Werror or warning suppression and so is probably wrong -- for any warning. mkMCDiagnostic :: DiagnosticReason -> MessageClass mkMCDiagnostic reason = MCDiagnostic (defaultReasonSeverity reason) reason

 -- Text organized into bullets.